FeenoX Tutorial #0

 format.
 Any mesher whose output format can be converted to

-should work, altough of course the most natural way to
+.msh should work, although of course the most natural way

 itself.